MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/feature-versioning.md

 ## Alpha Features

 All features start as **alpha** features (e.g., experimental).
 In this phase, the goal is to receive sufficient usage to get meaningful feedback around the feature’s design, functionality and user experience.
+Alpha features can be enabled and managed using the [`azd config`](reference.md) command.

 > [!IMPORTANT]
 > **Alpha** features are only recommended for non-business-critical scenarios with caution as there is a small chance of incompatible changes in subsequent releases leading up to stable.